 As defined in the Conservation Strategy, Conservation Opportunity Areas (COAs) are landscapes where broad fish and wildlife conservation goals would be best met.
 COAs were developed to guide voluntary, non-regulatory actions.
-ODFW is in the process of updating COA's and have expanded the North Medford COA so that a portion of the MRMPO planning area is now included.
+There are no COAs located within the MRMPO planning area.